Svengali (Gil Evans album): Reception

 The Allmusic review by Scott Yanow awarded the album 4½ stars stating "one of Gil Evans's finest recordings of the 1970s.
 He expertly blended together acoustic and electronic instruments...
 Evans's arrangements are quite inventive and innovative.
 Rarely would he be so successful in balancing written and improvised sections in his later years".

+DownBeat reviewer Chuck Mitchell gave the release 5 stars.
+Mitchell wrote, "Evans is a sonic sorcerer whose vision is conjured out of eerily shifting melodic landscapes, flights of harmonic fantasy, and ambiguous, seductive rhythmic settings".